craftscat/nature_remo_client/README.md

-# natureremo（Nature Remo API Client for Ruby）
+# nature_remo_client（Nature Remo API Client for Ruby）

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/natureremo`.
+Put your Ruby code in the file `lib/nature_remo_client`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem